 This unexpected and large area provides undulating landscape of fields and woodland, and a river.
 We park near Gynsill Tennis Club and within seconds we are enjoying the fields.
 Look on a map and you’ll see this park is very long and thin, stretching towards Thurscaston from Anstey.
 There are many paths to follow on all levels.
 We took a good pace today to walk from one end to the other, and back, and it took us an hour, even allowing for snuffling in the grasses.

-Edited: 10th April 2020.
+Edited: 20th January 2022.
 The details of this listing may have changed, and though the Driving with Dogs team do our best to confirm the accuracy of every listing, we cannot guarantee that the details are fully up to date and accurate.
-If you know that any aspect of this listing is incorrect, please suggest an edit to let us know.